Nick-Lucas/gapstack/packages/light-type/README.md

 TODO list:

-* .default and .optional should make the property optional like `abc?: number`, not *just* undefined
 * .extend should accept a record type (implement .and if necessary)
 * Object Unions / Discriminated Unions
 * Support type unions like .union([string, number])